 Enterprises with multiple failover groups and users who move from one location to another-such as between corporate headquarters and various branch offices-may wish to configure regional hotdesking.
 This feature provides users with access to their sessions across a wider domain and longer distance than a single failover group.
-It is described in "Hotdesking (Mobile Sessions)" on page 69.
+It is described in Chapter 5.